DELAG: The First World War and immediate aftermath

 Shortly after the start of the First World War, DELAG's zeppelin fleet was pressed into service to aid Germany's war effort.
 LZ 11, LZ 13, and LZ 17 were all operated by the German Army.

 Following the conflict's end, DELAG quickly set about relaunching its commercial zeppelin operations.
 Initially, the company intended to use both LZ 120 Bodensee and LZ 121 Nordstern to help reconnect the cities of Europe.
 LZ 120 begun flights between Friedrichshafen and Berlin-Staaken with a stopover in Munich.
 However, DELAG was delivered a major setback when both airships were surrendered to the Allies during 1921 as a part of Germany's war reparations: LZ 120 was delivered to Italy and was re-christened Esperia, while LZ 121 became France's Méditerranée before it could ever enter service with DELAG.

 Even more damning was a stipulation in the Treaty of Versailles under which Germany was not allowed to construct military aircraft and the only airships permitted had to be less than 1000000 ft3.
 Prior to the treaty's enactment, Zeppelin Luftschiffbau had plans to develop larger airships, with DELAG being the intended principal operator of such enhanced types.
-These restrictions would be relaxed by the Allies during 1925, enabling Dr Hugo Eckener, the chairman of Zeppelin Luftschiffbau, to pursue his vision of developing a zeppelin suitable for launching an intercontinental air passenger service.
+These restrictions would be relaxed by the Allies during 1925, enabling Hugo Eckener, the chairman of Zeppelin Luftschiffbau, to pursue his vision of developing a zeppelin suitable for launching an intercontinental air passenger service.
 Eckener approached the German government, seeking not only their sanction for building a new civilian zeppelin, but also to finance the endeavour.
 The sum of 2.5 million Reichsmarks (ℛℳ, the equivalent of US$600,000 at the time, or $ million in 2018 dollars), was raised via public subscription, while the government granted over ℛℳ 1 million ($ million) for the project.